myllynen/rhel-performance-guide/README.md

 ### NIC Parameters

-Many of the tuned profiles set these up properly for most cases.
 As stated above, do *not* apply any of these tunables blindly!
-Also note that many of the values shown below are either RHEL or tuned defaults, not values that would work optimally everywhere!
+See the referenced articles for explanation of these parameters and values.

 <pre>
 # <a href="https://access.redhat.com/solutions/6381">How do I modify txqueuelen of my NIC?</a>